gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 ### Usage

 1. The SAP Fiori project cloned from a repository or filesystem has to be in your workspace.
-1. Execute the command `Fiori: Migrate Project for use in Fiori tools` from the Command Palette.
+2. Execute the `Fiori: Migrate Project for Use in SAP Fiori Tools` command from the Command Palette.
-1. Select your project(s) in project list
+3. Select your project in the project list.
-1. Select a SAP System for your project's service (and reuse libraries in applicable) from the dropdown list , or select `Manual Input` to enter backend "Hostname" URL and SAP Client manually
+4. Select an SAP System for your project's service (and reuse libraries if applicable) from the dropdown list or select "Manual Input" to enter the back end "Hostname URL" and "SAP Client" manually.
-1. If the application has no backend service no input in needed.
+5. If the application has no back-end service, no input is needed.
-1. Click on "Start Migration" to upgrade the selected project(s).
+6. Click "Start Migration" to upgrade the selected project.

-The migration will update the `package.json`, `ui5*.yaml`, and `test\*.html` files in your project folder.
+The migration updates the `package.json`, `ui5*.yaml`, and `test\*.html` files in your project folder.

 ## Page Map